Contact Us

 CBSE: The Missing Mid-Market Option

-IB/Cambridge international schools charge LKR 500K-2M+.
+IB/Cambridge international schools charge significantly more than CBSE.
 National curriculum schools are free but limited in international recognition.
-CBSE at LKR 300K-900K fills the gap: internationally recognized board, direct IIT/NEET pathway, and 1/3rd to 1/2 the cost of Cambridge/IB.
-Post-2022 crisis, affordability is king — CBSE's value proposition has never been stronger.
+CBSE fills the gap: an internationally recognized board, a direct IIT/NEET pathway, and a fraction of the cost of Cambridge/IB.
+For internationally mobile families, that value proposition is compelling.

 Regional Comparison